 At times patients are not correctly referred to an anticoagulation service when this should be upon discharge from hospital care.
 For some patients, there should be arrangements made for INR checks to see whether they are safely covered by anticoagulation medication again following surgery but at times there is a failure to make the appointment.
 In addition, there can be failures to appropriately advise the patient about the importance of their follow-up care and what needs to be done.
 This is a shame because with the increasing pressures on health services these days, and the breakdowns in communication that we see between hospital staff and different departments, if more care was taken to simply fully inform patients of their care needs, then they could be expected to take more responsibility for managing their care and making sure that they get what they need.

 At Medical Solicitors, we often help people who have suffered from complications of bleeding during or after surgery due to Medical Negligence.
 Our specialist solicitors have handled many different types of surgical medical negligence claims and have recovered large sums in compensation for injured patients.

 Do contact our friendly team of specialist lawyers at Medical Solicitors about whether your treatment was reasonable or not.
 We can advise whatever type of surgical complication it may be.
 Our friendly team will speak to you free to charge to assess your case.

 You have nothing to lose in speaking to us.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
-So, you do not have to worry about how you are going to afford to bring a claim.
+So, your clients do not have to worry about how they can afford to bring claims for bleeding after surgery.